cgpalmer/ms3-project-2/README.md

 <span id="project"></span>
 ## Project Evaluation

+I believe this website handles its purpose with maturity and simplicity.
+There is no unnecessary data collected and indeed there is the option to skip it.
+The clean UX, complete with a responsive navbar, makes the site very easy to navigate.
+All of the links to the user areas are in the same place and easy to access in the navbar.
+This is also complemented by a simple and complimentary colour scheme.
+They colours are calm and neutral which sets the correct tone for the purpose of the website.

+There are a variety of way in which you can search through the reports.
+All of search options are on one webpage which cuts down on screen loading time.
+In addition, elements of a form that aren't needed are hidden.
+Again, this creates a clean user experience where the user is not over loaded with information.

+Giving the user complete control over their own reports helps to promote trust in the website.
+Users can edit and even delete their reports at any time.
+If a user is logged in they will be associated with that report in their dashboard but no where else on the website.
+This allows flexibility and anonymity.

+Overall, I think the website has a clear purpose, clean UX and defensive features to ensure the user gets the most out of the experience.

 <span id="improvements"></span>
 ### Improvements

-I would like to refactor the code that chooses whether you can search by a date.
++ I would like to refactor the code that chooses whether you can search by a date.
-The menu could have icons on it as a visual reminder.
++ The menu could have icons on it as a visual reminder.
-There could be a dashboard button like the settings button on the pages as a shortcut.
++ There could be a dashboard button like the settings button on the pages as a shortcut.
-I need to use an ajax to live check the email addresses when signing up as the regex will become slow and cumbersome as the users grow.
++ I need to use an ajax to live check the email addresses when signing up as the regex will become slow and cumbersome as the users grow.